venesetrix/Cyber-Library/AWS CLF-C02.md

  * Do not disappear when EC2 instances are rebooted
  * Can be encrypted
  * Exist independently of EC2 instances, so that they can be moved to other instances
+ * Can be snapshotted and backuped in Amazon S3
+ * With EBS direct API you can look directly into snapshots.
+ * Snapshots kann instantly being restored with the Fast Snapshot Restore (FSR) feature.
+ * Data Lifecycle Manager (DLM) can Backup, Add or Delete Snapshots at given schedules per lifecycle policies.
+ * EBS Multi-Attach can attach one IOPS SSD to up to 15 nitro-based EC2-Instances

 __AWS Snow Family__